 The realm of engineering is constantly evolving as well as becoming increasingly important in our world.
 There are so many great reasons for women to be involved in this exciting and ground-breaking field, with an array of thriving career opportunities available.
-To celebrate International Women in Engineering Day (#INWED18) taking place on the 23rd June 2018, we round up 5 of the top reasons for women to study engineering.
+We’ve rounded up 5 of the top reasons for women to study engineering.

 1. Employers want female engineers

 The work place (and the world) thrives on diversity and balance.
 There is a big discrepancy between the amount men vs. women in engineering professions, so as a minority, women are highly sought after and valued.
 You’ll be appreciated not only for your wonderful skills, but for the insight you can bring to the profession.
 At BCU, our employment rates are exceptional – 92.5% of engineering graduates went into either employment and/or further study.* The future is bright for women in engineering.